Activation Steering vs. Finetuning: How Different Are They Really?

 \[\delta m = (\sigma'(a_g) \odot a_u) \odot \delta a_g + \sigma(a_g) \odot \delta a_u + \text{(higher order terms)}.\]

-Plugging in $\delta m$ into fine-tuning output gives us
+Plugging in $\delta m$ into finetuning output gives us

-\[y_{\mathrm{FT}} (h) = (W_d + \delta W_d)(m+\delta m) \approx W_d m + \delta W_d m + W_d \delta m.\]
+\[y_{\mathrm{FT}} (h) = (W_d + \Delta W_d)(m+\delta m) \approx W_d m + \Delta W_d m + W_d \delta m.\]

 This yields the first-order shift caused by finetuning:

-\[\boxed{\Delta y_{\mathrm{FT}} \equiv y_{\mathrm{FT}}(h) - y(h) \approx (\delta W_d) m + W_d [ (\sigma'(a_g) \odot a_u) \odot ((\delta W_g) h) + \sigma(a_g) \odot ((\delta W_u) h) ].}\]
+\[\boxed{ \begin{aligned} \delta y_{\mathrm{FT}} &\equiv y_{\mathrm{FT}}(h) - y(h) \\ &\approx (\Delta W_d) m + W_d [ (\sigma'(a_g) \odot a_u) \odot ((\Delta W_g) h) + \sigma(a_g) \odot ((\Delta W_u) h) ]. \end{aligned} }\]

 Plugging $\delta m$ into $y = W_d m$ gives us

-\[\boxed{ \Delta y_{\mathrm{pre}} \approx W_d [(\sigma'(a_g) \odot a_u) \odot (W_g \delta h) + \sigma (a_g) \odot (W_u \delta h)]. }\]
+\[\boxed{ \delta y_{\mathrm{pre}} \approx W_d [(\sigma'(a_g) \odot a_u) \odot (W_g \Delta h) + \sigma (a_g) \odot (W_u \Delta h)]. }\]

 Let’s compare the finetuning and pre-MLP steering output shifts side by side

-\[\Delta y_{\mathrm{FT}} \approx (\delta W_d) m + W_d [ (\sigma'(a_g) \odot a_u) \odot ((\delta W_g) h) + \sigma(a_g) \odot ((\delta W_u) h)\] \[\Delta y_{\mathrm{pre}} \approx W_d [(\sigma'(a_g) \odot a_u) \odot (W_g \delta h) + \sigma (a_g) \odot (W_u \delta h)].\]
+\[\begin{align*}\delta y_{\mathrm{FT}} &\approx (\Delta W_d) m + & W_d [ (\sigma'(a_g) \odot a_u) \odot &((\Delta W_g) h) + \sigma(a_g) \odot ((\Delta W_u) h), \\ \delta y_{\mathrm{pre}} &\approx &W_d [(\sigma'(a_g) \odot a_u) \odot &(W_g \Delta h) + \sigma (a_g) \odot (W_u \Delta h)]. \end{align*}\]

-Notice that the 2nd term in $\Delta y_{\mathrm{FT}}$ is structurally similar to $\Delta y_{\mathrm{pre}}$.
+Notice that the 2nd term in $\delta y_{\mathrm{FT}}$ is structurally similar to $\delta y_{\mathrm{pre}}$.
 What does this imply?

-In principle, pre-MLP steering can match the shift caused by the updates $\delta W_u$ and $\delta W_g$, if there exist a $\delta h$ such that $W_g \delta h \approx (\delta W_g) h$ and $W_u \delta h \approx (\delta W_u) h$.
+In principle, pre-MLP steering can match the shift caused by the updates $\Delta W_u$ and $\Delta W_g$, if there exist a $\Delta h$ such that $W_g \Delta h \approx (\Delta W_g) h$ and $W_u \Delta h \approx (\Delta W_u) h$.

-Wait, what about the first term $(\delta W_d) m$?
-For a $\delta h$ to match this term, $(\delta W_d) m$ must lie in a space reachable by pre-MLP steering.
-Let’s factor out $\delta h$ to see what that space looks like:
+Wait, what about the first term $(\Delta W_d) m$?
+For a $\Delta h$ to match this term, $(\Delta W_d) m$ must lie in a space reachable by pre-MLP steering.
+Let’s factor out $\Delta h$ to see what that space looks like:

-\[\Delta y_{\mathrm{pre}} \approx W_d [(\sigma'(a_g) \odot a_u) W_g + \sigma(a_g) W_u] \delta h.\]
+\[\delta y_{\mathrm{pre}} \approx W_d [(\sigma'(a_g) \odot a_u) W_g + \sigma(a_g) W_u] \Delta h.\]

-We can rewrite \(\Delta y_{\mathrm{pre}} = A(h) \delta h.\)
+We can rewrite \(\delta y_{\mathrm{pre}} = A(h) \Delta h.\)

-For pre-MLP steering to match fine-tuning MLP shift, we must have: \((\delta W_d) m \in \text{col}(A(h)).\) What does this mean?
+For pre-MLP steering to match finetuning MLP shift, we must have: \((\Delta W_d) m \in \text{col}(A(h)).\) What does this mean?

-• Since $A(h) = W_d J(h) \subseteq \text{col}(W_d)$, any part of $(\delta W_d) m$ orthogonal to $\text{col}(W_d)$ is unreachable.
+• Since $A(h) = W_d J(h) \subseteq \text{col}(W_d)$, any part of $(\Delta W_d) m$ orthogonal to $\text{col}(W_d)$ is unreachable.

-• If finetuning pushes $\delta W_d$ to new directions not spanned by $A(h)$, pre-MLP steering cannot match it.
+• If finetuning pushes $\Delta W_d$ to new directions not spanned by $A(h)$, pre-MLP steering cannot match it.

 • Note that as this condition must hold for every token $h$, this becomes really restrictive.